Rat Control New York

 • Grease marks

 Rats leave behind cone-shaped, dark brown droppings wherever they live.
-Rats also constantly chew on surfaces such as cardboard, plastic, carpet or even wood, leaving behind distinctive bite marks.
-They can create holes in your walls and damage electronic equipment.
+They also constantly chew on surfaces such as cardboard, plastic, carpet, or even wood, leaving behind distinctive bite marks.
+Rats can create holes in your walls and damage electronic equipment.

-Rats build nests out of any soft material they can transport and collect including paper, insulation, cloth and cardboard.
-They’ll build these small, dirty nests in dark, cramped nooks and crannies or inside of walls.
-As they travel the grease on rat’s bodies can leave behind smudges on the walls.
+They build nests out of any soft material they can transport and collect, including paper, insulation, cloth, and cardboard.
+Rats build these small, dirty nests in dark, cramped nooks and crannies or inside of walls.
+As they travel, the grease on rat’s bodies can leave behind smudges on the walls.

 Rat Behavior and Diet